 5 Factors That Affect Student Retention

 What affects student retention?
-Several factors are common to nearly all students, like financial responsibilities and academic issues.
+Several student retention factors, like financial responsibilities and academic issues, are common to nearly all students.
 Community colleges face a heightened risk of college attrition because their students encounter outside pressures like families and full-time jobs.

 Consider the top five challenges of student retention in higher education to develop solutions that will take your students and institution far.